Dr. Devra Davis started off as a skeptic and has moved on to becoming a researcher and an educator of the cell phone cancer risks.

 "Given the potential consequences for public health of this classification and findings," said IARC Director Christopher Wild, "it is important that additional research be conducted into the long?term, heavy use of mobile phones.
 Pending the availability of such information, it is important to take pragmatic measures to reduce exposure such as hands?free devices or texting."

 So, back to the main question again: Do cell phones give you cancer?
 The answer seems to be very clearly that a growing number of researchers are concluding that there is a real causal link between cell phone use and increased cancer risk.
 We will keep on posting the latest science-based reports.

 Cell phone technology, as well as all other EMF producing technology should be made safe for everybody to use.
-Until this happens, use common sense to minimize exposure and use protective tools to harmonize EMF radiation and so protect the body and support the immune system.
+Until this happens, use common sense to minimise exposure and use protective tools to harmonise EMF radiation and so protect the body and support the immune system.

 At life Energy Designs we have tested tools specifically for the cell phone, an individual, or the whole house or workplace.

 * Geoffry N. De Iuliis1,2, Rhiannon J. Newey2, Bruce V. King3, R. John Aitken1,2*

 1 ARC Centre of Excellence in Biotechnology and Development, Callaghan, New South Wales, Australia, 2 School of Environmental and Life Sciences, The University of Newcastle, Callaghan, New South Wales, Australia, 3 School of Mathematical and Physical Sciences, The University of Newcastle, Callaghan, New South Wales, Australia